MATHS 334 : Algebraic Geometry

 The basic objects of study in algebraic geometry are varieties (sets of solutions to systems of polynomial equations) and rational maps between them.
 The course will give a general overview of the subject, with particular focus on curves.
 We will introduce projective space, conics, Hilbert’s nullstellensatz, the Hilbert basis theorem, Groebner bases, the Zariski topology, irreducibility and dimension.
 Applications in geometry may include elliptic curves, Bezout’s theorem, Riemann-Roch theory and resolution of singularities.
 The majority of the course will be developing tools in commutative algebra (both theoretical and computational), but there will also be geometrical examples and motivations.

 The course is suitable for students who intend to pursue advanced study in a wide range of areas in pure mathematics, especially number theory, algebra, geometry or topology.

 |Capability 5:||Independence and Integrity|

-- Demonstrate an understanding of concepts, theorems and calculations in commutative algebra and algebraic geometry by solving problems in assignments and other assessments.
+- Demonstrate an understanding of concepts, theorems and calculations in commutative algebra and algebraic geometry.
 (Capability 1)

-- Demonstrate and apply correct use of advanced algebraic techniques by solving problems in assignments and other assessments (Capability 1, 2, 3 and 5)
+- Demonstrate and apply correct use of advanced algebraic techniques.
+(Capability 1, 2, 3 and 5)

-- Be able to analyse and solve equations both algebraically and geometrically, as tested by solving problems in assignments and other assessments (Capability 1, 2, 3 and 5)
+- Analyse and solve equations both algebraically and geometrically.
+(Capability 1, 2, 3 and 5)

-- Write logical and rigorous mathematical arguments, using appropriate language and sufficient detail and structure, as tested by presenting solutions in assignments and other assessments (Capability 4)
+- Write logical and rigorous mathematical arguments, using appropriate language and sufficient detail and structure.
+(Capability 4)